 - Geo-technical baseline data: reference characteristics of subsurface conditions like rock classes (“foundations”)

 - Water quality: chemical composition of water quality for which the penstocks and turbine equipment should be designed; maximum water temperature to be taken into consideration for the design of the cooling system; hydrological data (“inflow”)

 - Grid connection information: data related to the transmission line and grid characteristics (voltage, frequency).
 The grid often still has to be expanded under a separate contract (“connections”)

 - Maximum wind speed or seismic acceleration coefficient: design requirements that the “black box” will have to withstand (“impacts”).

 In conclusion, having some concept of reliance data is healthy for a balanced EPC contract.
 Both the Employer and the Contractor shall reasonably reflect on this concept and the “black box” approach can be helpful.
-Jointly, they shall try to minimize the information to those design inputs that are essential and cannot reasonably be verified by the Contractor during the tender stage.
+Jointly, they shall try to minimize the information to those design inputs that are essential and cannot reasonably be verified by the Contractor.
 This includes information that is

 - the result of long-term data series, or

 - inaccessible, or